nguyenpham/FelicityEgtb/docs/Generation.md

 Initial
 -------

-Each entry of the array is mapped to a chess position.
-Not all positions are valid since some have pieces that overlap with others because of the way we index them (we can use more complicated ways to avoid being overlapped but that requires much more computing/slowing down everything).
-Some positions are valid for one side but invalid for the other side since the side to move can capture the opposite King.
-For Xiangqi/Jeiqi a position may be invalid if two Kings can see each other.

-Besides checking invalid, we also find all positions are mated immediately (mate in 0) and draw.

-In the initial, the generator will scan all indexes, create chess positions for them, check their validation, mate in 0 and draw.
+In the initial, the generator will scan all indexes, create chess positions for them, check if it is invalid, mate in 0 and draw.
 All other indexes will be set as a special value of UNSET.

 Main loops
 ----------

 We use an algorithm similar to MiniMax for one fly only.
 For each key and chess position, we generate all moves, make them get scores from new positions then create the best score for the position.
 Say, a new position is a mate in -n, which means the current position should be mate in +n + 1.
 If the best score is different from the current one, it will be stored.

 The loop will stop if there are no changes in the last two loops.

 II.
-Generate backwarding
+Generate backward
 ------------------------

 Backward move generator